Contrasting Camping World (NYSE:CWH) and Cazoo Group (NYSE:CZOO)

-Camping World (NYSE:CWH – Get Rating) and Cazoo Group (NYSE:CZOO – Get Rating) are both small-cap consumer discretionary companies, but which is the better business?
-We will contrast the two businesses based on the strength of their profitability, valuation, risk, earnings, dividends, analyst recommendations and institutional ownership.
+Camping World (NYSE:CWH – Get Rating) and Cazoo Group (NYSE:CZOO – Get Rating) are both small-cap consumer discretionary companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.

 Profitability